 - Focus on closing the health gap.
 Although healthy behaviours have improved across the board, they have improved most in the most affluent parts of the city.
 If this pattern continues, the health inequality gap will continue to widen.
 We know that healthy behaviours are closely linked to people's life chances and that factors such as whether children get a good start in life and go on to meaningful employment set the preconditions for their healthy behaviours.
 The city's Marmot programme, which is overseen by our Health and Well-being Board, contains a detailed action plan to improve life chances and reduce health inequalities.
-Implementing this is a key priority. - Target the areas of the city and the people where we have seen the least improvement.
+Implementing this is a key priority - 2 Target the areas of the city and the people where we have seen the least improvement.
 Local services, such as stop smoking services, must be open to everyone but should be incentivised to particularly target the eight areas of the city and in the specific groups where we have seen the least improvement.
-The eight areas are Longford Village, Wood End, Henley and Manor Farm, Stoke and Stoke Heath, Upper Stoke, Wyken Sowe Valley, Torrington and Canley and Lime Tree Park. - Work with local communities to understand what would motivate them to make a change.
-We need to talk to local people and local community and voluntary groups to understand their behaviours, what would help them to make a change and how local services can be reconfigured to support this. - Use social marketing, social media & technology to support behaviour change.
+The eight areas are Longford Village, Wood End, Henley and Manor Farm, Stoke and Stoke Heath, Upper Stoke, Wyken Sowe Valley, Torrington and Canley and Lime Tree Park - Work with local communities to empower them to change.
+We need to talk to local people and local community and voluntary groups to understand their lifestyles, what would help them to make a change and how we can co-design and co-produce services with local people.
+We need to recognise and work with the assets that lie in our communities, through rolling out asset-based working - Use social marketing, social media & technology to support behaviour change.
 We need to make better use of social marketing and social media to target specific health messages at our key audiences.
-Drawing on the large number of people across the city who have made a change over the last five years, we also need to identify local champions who can act as advocates in their local communities. - Make it easier for people to make the change.
-We need to make sure that when people want to make a change, it is easy for them to do so, that services are easy and convenient to access either face-to-face or on-line, and that front-line staff from across the city are trained and able to support people into the right services at the right time.
+Drawing on the large number of people across the city who have made a change over the last five years, we also need to identify local champions who can act as advocates in their local communities - 6 Make it easier for people to make the change.
+We need to make sure that when people want to make a change, it is easy for them to do so, that services are easy and convenient to access either face-to-face or on-line, and that front-line staff from across the city are trained and able to support people into the right services at the right time